webforj/webforj-documentation/docs/getting_started/configuration.md

 ### Default Class

 It is possible to configure the DWCJ to automatically load an application from the list of available applications that extend the `App` class.

+#### Changing the URL

 The first option to do this is to modify the URL in the browser to include the classname of the application you want to run and replace <b>your.class.name.here</b> with the full classname as it appears on the list of classes:

 `http://localhost:8888/webapp/yourAppName?class=your.class.name.here`

 In the above URL,

+#### Editing the BBj config file
 The second option is to open your config.bbx file, and set the classname within the file itself.
 This file is found in the cfg directory of your BBj installation, `C:\bbx\cfg\config.bbx` for example.
 To do so, add the following line and replace <b>your.class.name.here</b> with the full classname as it appears on the list of classes:

 `SET DWCJCLASSNAME=your.class.name.here`

+#### Using the Enterprise Manager

+Finally, you can set the default class within the Enterprise Manager by adding the following line as a program argument within your Application:

+`class=your.class.name.here`

+Replace <b>your.class.name.here</b> with the full classname as it appears on the list of classes.

 Once any of these options have been completed, the specified class will always load instead of displaying a list of available classes.